|

 where, in the friendly case, a ppvIMOb is held privately and usable by the set of friendly versions automatically.
 The friendly versions are the same for both C and C++.
 The results are still COM Interface pointers, but for Iob interfaces.

-There is an additional HRESULT defined for the case that there has been no
+There is an additional HRESULT defined for there having been no

 successful omEstablish before a friendly operation is attempted.